CPH HALF 2018– KEY FACTS FROM LAST SUNDAY

 But how has this race become so popular?

 Read more to find out about some CPH Half’s key facts and all the juiciest highlights from last Sunday!

 As the first race in the Nordic countries, the Copenhagen Half Marathon has been awarded the prestigious quality designation IAAF Gold Label by the International Association of Athletic Federations (IAAF).

 This label certifies that the race is one of the “leading road races around the world”.
 The gold label is given when the race meets the following requirements:

-- The race must be organised in a way that minimises ecological damage to the surrounding areas
+- The race must be organized in a way that minimizes ecological damage to the surrounding areas

 - A specific number of doping tests must be carried out

 - Prize money should be equal, irrespective of the gender of nationality, though additional rewards can be given to runners from the host nation